Sergio Rodríguez: Philadelphia 76ers (2016–2017)

 On 13 July 2016, Rodríguez signed with the Philadelphia 76ers.
 He made his debut for the 76ers in their season opener on 26 October 2016, recording 12 points and nine assists in a 103–97 loss to the Oklahoma City Thunder.
 On April 8, 2017, Rodriguez was ruled out for the final three games of the season due to knee soreness after playing 68 games and starting a career high 30 games for the franchise.

 CSKA Moscow (2017–2019)

 On July 17, 2017, Rodríguez signed with CSKA Moscow.
 In May 2018, he was named the All-EuroLeague Second Team for the 2017–18 season.

 Olimpia Milano (2019–2022)

 On July 12, 2019, Rodriguez signed a three-year deal with the Italian basketball team, Pallacanestro Olimpia Milano.
 In his first game with Milano, Rodriguez recorded 21 points and 4 assists in a 75–53 win over the De' Longhi Treviso.
 On July 2, 2022, Rodriguez amicably parted ways with the Italian club after three seasons, having also served as the team's captain.

-Return to Real Madrid (2022–present)
+Return to Real Madrid (2022–2024)

-On July 18, 2022, Rodriguez returned to Real Madrid on a one-year deal.
+On 18 July 2022, Rodriguez returned to Real Madrid on a one-year deal.

+On 19 June 2024, Rodríguez announced his retirement from professional basketball.